lmickes/pyWitness/manual/source/installation.rst

 ------------------------

 There are two ways to install pyWitness: Download the ZIP file or clone the GIT repository.
-If you are not comfortable with GIT (or don't have it installed on your computer), download the ZIP file.
+If you are not comfortable with GIT or do not have it installed on your computer, download the ZIP file.

 Download ZIP file
 ^^^^^^^^^^^^^^^^^

 1. Download `pyWitness <https://github.com/lmickes/pyWitness>`_ (click on green code button -> Download ZIP)
-2. Unpack ZIP file to a location of your choosing
+2. Unpack ZIP file to a directory of your choosing
 3. In a terminal or shell change directory to the pyWitness directory
   * ``pip3 install --editable . --user``